nnaik39/linguistic_uncertainty_augmentation/README.md

 # Linguistic Uncertainty Augmentation

-This repository will host all code and data for the paper CommVQA: Situating Visual Question Answering in Communicative Contexts (Arxiv, 2024).
+This repository will host all code and data for the paper

 Updates coming soon!